valymayka-stack/telegram-renewal-bot/README.md

 1. Create a bot with BotFather and copy the token.
 2. Add the bot to your content channel.
 3. Promote the bot to admin in the channel so it can send messages.
-4. Give the bot permission to invite users and ban users if you want dashboard invite/removal actions.
+4. Give the bot permission to invite users, ban users, and receive member updates for invite/removal and join/leave tracking.
 5. Disable privacy mode if you later need group command behavior.
 6. Get your numeric Telegram admin user ID and add it to `ADMIN_USER_IDS`.